menu

 Another notable thing is that Middleton - New Durham is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Middleton - New Durham is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Middleton - New Durham is a great place for families with children to consider.
+First of all, many other families with children live here, making Middleton - New Durham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Middleton - New Durham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Middleton - New Durham’s overall crime rate is lower than average for the country.

 Demographics